Dow Gardens: Attractions

 In addition to the visitor center and gift shop are the Children's Garden, Estate Garden, Exploration Garden, Rose Garden, Color Garden, Herb Garden, Secret Garden, Yew Maze, Founder's Circle and Orchard.
-If not in use, the Wedding Peninsula is scenic.
 Along the nearly 3 miles of hard-surface pathways are boulder pass & waterfall and pineside, all ADA-accessible.

-When the snow finally melts, 22,000 flowering bulbs and 35,000 annuals bloom in a magnificent display of color.
+When the snow finally melts, 22,000 flowering bulbs and 35,000 annuals bloom.
 Each year the Dow Gardens uses a variety of perennials and annual bedding plants as part of the summer botanical display.

 Conservatory

 Dow's original greenhouse was replaced by one designed by his son, Alden in 1975, part of the 1970s enhancements.
 That building had a 64 by 64 foot concrete block base for 4,096 sqft.
 The glass panels on the roof formed a pyramid.
 It opened for public viewing in the spring of 1976 and is now called the conservatory.
 2022 renovations included a new bright and airy lobby, replacement of all 432 2-inch glass roof panels with low emissive, double-pane panels, an HVAC system that automatically adjusts based on inside and outside temperature and humidity.

 The new concrete water feature is unique and is highlighted by a new LED lighting system.
 The conservatory's Butterflies in Bloom program every March is their most popular exhibit.
 Elizabeth Lumbert, director of Dow Gardens reiterated their pledge to sustainable design.
 "We remain committed to preserving the historical integrity of the Dow Gardens Conservatory which converges gracefully with the surrounding landscape, provides an oasis during cold Michigan winters, and inspires a love of plants in future generations."